 Allowing you as much control as you want, M1 is what we like to call "engaged investing."
 It maximizes the strengths of each current investing option while minimizing the weaknesses.

 M1 is built and designed to be a complete money management platform.
-We are free for the first $1,000, only charge 0.25% annually ($25 per year for every $10,000 invested) for accounts up to $100,000 and never charge a commission.
+We are a completely free investing platform, eliminating fees and commissions so your money can work harder for you.
 We automate buying and selling for you so the time required to manage your money is minimized.
 However, you have full control over where your money is invested.
 After all, it is your money.
 You can participate in your portfolio construction to the extent you feel comfortable, using expertly designed portfolio “Pies,” designing it all yourself, or any combination in between.

 Founder & CEO, M1 Finance